570091d/570091d/README.md

-- 👋 Hi, I’m a clown
+- 👋 hello, I’m a problem solver
 - 👀 I’m interested in the cloud
-- 🌱 I’m currently learning AWS Finops
+- 🌱 I’m currently learning how to create, manage, and automate resources in the cloud
 - 💞️ I’m looking to collaborate on Finops tools for tracking resource usage in the cloud
 - 📫 you can reach me at whistlepunk@gmail.com